 The majority of appeals/objections (19) were against the current Kapiti and Porirua constituencies being combined to form one constituency.
 One person supported combining Porirua and Kapiti.
-Those who opposed combining Kapiti and Porirua said they did so for the following key reasons:
+Those who opposed combining Kapiti and Porirua said they did so for a variety of reasons, including: